Deathbed phenomena

-Deathbed phenomena refers to a range of experiences reported by people who are dying.
+Deathbed phenomena refers to a range of paranormal experiences claimed by people who are dying.
 There are many examples of deathbed phenomena in both non-fiction and fictional literature, which suggests that these occurrences have been noted by cultures around the world for centuries, although scientific study of them is relatively recent.
 In scientific literature such experiences have been referred to as death-related sensory experiences (DRSE).
 Dying patients have reported to staff working in hospices they have experienced comforting visions.

 Modern scientists consider deathbed phenomena and visions to be hallucinations.

 Deathbed visions

-Deathbed visions have been described since ancient times.
-However, the first systematic study was not conducted until the 20th century.
+Deathbed visions have been described since ancient times, however the first systematic study was not conducted until the 20th century.
 They have also been referred to as veridical hallucinations, visions of the dying and predeath visions.
 The physician William Barrett, author of the book Death-Bed Visions (1926), collected anecdotes of people who had claimed to have experienced visions of deceased friends and relatives, the sound of music and other deathbed phenomena.
 Barrett was a Christian spiritualist and believed the visions were evidence for spirit communication.

 In a study conducted between 1959 and 1973 by the parapsychologists Karlis Osis and Erlendur Haraldsson, they reported that 50% of the tens of thousands of individuals they studied in the United States and India had experienced deathbed visions.
-Osis, Haraldsson and other parapsychologists such as Raymond Moody have interpreted the reports as evidence for an afterlife.
+Osis and Haraldsson and other parapsychologists such as Raymond Moody have interpreted the reports as evidence for an afterlife.

 The neurologist Terence Hines has written that the proponents of the afterlife interpretation grossly underestimate the variability among the reports.
 Hines also criticized their methodology of collecting the reports:

 The skeptical investigator Joe Nickell has written deathbed visions (DBVs) are based on anecdotal accounts that are unreliable.
-In not reviewing the entire context of accounts he believed he had discovered contradictions and inconsistencies in various DBVs reported by the paranormal author Carla Wills-Brandon.
+Nickell discovered contradictions and inconsistencies in various DBVs reported by the paranormal author Carla Wills-Brandon.

-Research within the Hospice & Palliative Care fields have studied the impact of deathbed phenomena (DBP) on the dying, their families, and palliative staff.
+Research within the Hospice & Palliative Care fields have studied the impact of deathbed phenomena on the dying, their families, and palliative staff.
 In 2009, a questionnaire was distributed to 111 staff in an Irish hospice program asking if they had encountered staff or patients who had experienced DBP.
 The majority of respondents that they had been informed of a deathbed vision by a patient or the patient's family.
 They reported that the content of these visions often seemed to be comforting to the patient and their family.
 Another study found that DBPs are commonly associated with peaceful death and are generally under-reported by patients and families due to fear of embarrassment and disbelief from medical staff.